 The EPC RFP is scheduled to be released in August, 2017.

-Click here to view the whole Draft Environmental Impact Report (Draft EIR) for the Grayson Repowering Project.
-The Draft EIR is also broken down by sections below.
+Click here to view the whole Draft Environmental Impact Report (DEIR) for the Grayson Repowering Project.
+The DEIR is also broken down by sections below.

 To view the Draft EIR Notice of Availability click here

 4.1 CATEGORIES OF ENVIRONMENTAL FACTORS